silvio3105/Rules3105/README.md

 ### Application layer

-Application layer is made from application modules.
-Application modules combine drivers and libraries to produce basic logic for the application.
+Application layer is made of application modules.
+Application modules combine driver(s) and libraries to produce basic logic for the application.
 Module alone is worthless(one plank is not a bench, but many planks combined create the bench).<br>
 Every module has its own namespace and can be written as one or more C++ classes.<br>

 ### Tasks